 You may be spending way too much time trying to get fit.
 It’s not that fitness isn’t worthwhile.
 Obviously, it is.
-The problem is, your strategy might not be the most efficient, anatomically speaking, and so you may be working out for much longer than needed and getting a fraction of the results that you desire.
+The problem is, your strategy might not be the most efficient.
+You may be working out for much longer than necessary and getting a fraction of the results that you desire.

 When most people exercise, they are not utilizing a full range of motion.
-In other words, you may not be compelling your load-bearing joints (shoulders, hips, knees and ankles) to move in all directions.
-When you go for a run, walk, or bike ride, your hips move in only one direction (forward), while your shoulders generally don’t move at all.
-At the gym, you may do an array of exercises and a multitude of reps, but how often do you lift your arms above your head or rotate your torso in either direction or move your body sideways?
+For example, when you go for a run, walk, or bike ride, your hips move in only one direction (forward), while your shoulders generally don’t move at all.
+Or at the gym, you may do an array of exercises and a multitude of reps, yet how often do you lift your arms above your head or rotate your torso in either direction or move your body sideways?

-The only requirement is that folks do an Elev8d routine at least four times a week.
-Might sound like a lot, but it isn’t given the short duration of each workout.
-A body responds to the stimulus it’s provided, and our stimuli is based on a seven-day cycle.
-Whatever that cycle entails for you, your body adapts.
+The only requirement is that you do an Elev8d routine at least four times a week.
+That might sound like a lot, but remember, each workout is short, and a body responds to the stimulus it’s provided.
 If the body is going to respond effectively to a new routine that involves a full range of motion, then that routine needs to happen regularly, thereby, convincing the body that there’s a change to the daily stimulus pattern it receives.

-Elev8d is also predicated on fun.
+Elev8d is also based on fun.
 I have long said that two essential ingredients to fitness are full range of motion and fun.
-I am extremely excited about the advent of Elv8d and hope you are, too.
+I am extremely excited about the advent of Elev8d Fitness and hope you are too.
 Fitness really can be more enjoyable and less time-consuming than we’ve come to think.
 Just wait and see!

 Transform your body in less time with these popular Elev8d Fitness workouts and programs!